MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

     keys.

     In this case, it's also possible to enable _spill to disk_ to accommodate larger state sizes without sizing up.
-See [`Disk-attached replicas`] (/sql/create-cluster-replica#disk-attached-replicas) for more details.
+See [`Disk-attached replicas`](/sql/create-cluster-replica#disk-attached-replicas) for more details.

 Sources that specify the `SIZE` option are linked to a single-purpose cluster dedicated to maintaining that source.